chetrambassit121/fearless_restful_api/README.md

 Application Details:
 - Clients can create, retrieve, update, delete a single Item, or delete all Items
-- FEARLESS admins can access the admins panel
+- Admins can access the admins panel
 - Formatted for Docker containerization
 - Contains a PostgreSQL database
 - runs on port:3000 automatically